mrmedina1/FileAllocationTable-ECS150-Project4/REPORT.md

 process.
 Super block infomation then gets printed to the screen.

 ##### fs_create(filename), fs_delete(filename), fs_ls(void)

+The *fs_create* function creates an empty file named *filename* in the root directory of the file system.
+The function error checks on a closed disk, or if the filename is longer than the maximum filename characters allowed, or if the file count exceeds the maximum file count.
+There is then a for loop which checks each filename for a match.
+If there is a match then there is an error returned.
+The root directory is then traversed through until an empty file slot is found.
+Once the file slot is found then the filename is copied into the root directory and file size and file index is updated, and file count is incremented.

+*fs_delete* deletes a specified *filename* from the root directory of the file system.
+The function first error checks on a closed disk, whether the *filename* is empty, or if the filename is longer than the maximum filename characters allowed.
+A for loop then checks all the files in the root directory for a match, and if there is a match then the index is stored.
+If there is no match then an error is sent back as a -1.
+The file descriptor is then error checked to see if it is still open.
+The index of the root directory is then updated null and the file count is decremented, and the fat blocks are cleared out.

+*fs_ls* is used to list information about files located in the root directory.
+The function error checks on a closed disk, traverses the root directory and prints file information for each file in the root directory.
+Amongst information is the files name, size, and data block index.

 	```c
 	//Insert Code Here
 	```

 ##### fs_open(*filename), fs_close(fd), fs_stat(fd), fs_lseek(fd, offset)

+The *fs_open* function opens a file for writing and/or reading and returns the file descriptor of that file.
+There is an error check on closed disk, file name length, or if there are too many open files.
+The root directory is then traversed to find the index of the root.
+The ofile struct is then initialized on the first available file descriptor in the file descriptor table, and then the file descriptor is returned.

+*fs_close* is used to close a file descriptor.
+It error checks on a closed disk or if the file descriptor is greater than the max count, or if there is an invalid file descriptor, or if the file descriptor has no filename.
+The filename of the file descriptor is then set to null and the file descriptor count is decremented.

+*fs_stat* is used to get the current size of the file in the file descriptor.
+It error checks on a closed disk or if the file descriptor is greater than the max count, or if there is an invalid file descriptor, or if the file descriptor has no filename.
+It then checks the files in the root directory to find a match and returns the file size.

+*fs_lseek* is used to set the file offset associated with a particular file within a file descriptor.
+This is used for read and write operations.
+It error checks on a closed disk or if the file descriptor is greater than the max count, or if there is an invalid file descriptor, or if the file descriptor has no filename, or if the offset surpasses the end of a file.
+The block offset is set to start index of data block and the open files offset attribute is then set.
+The blocks offset is then updated.

 ##### fs_write(fd, *buf, count), fs_read(fd, *buf, count)

+*fs_write* is used to write a certain amount of data into a file.
+It error checks on a closed disk or if the file descriptor is greater than the max count, or if there is an invalid file descriptor, or if the file descriptor has no filename.
+If the file index is at the end of chain then the file is extended to hold the additional data.
+While there is space in the buffer, the block is read and the number of spanned blocks is calculated and checked on whether the number of blocks surpasses the set BLOCK_SIZE.
+If the spanned blocks surpass the BLOCK_SIZE then the block is written to the BLOCK_SIZE and then the block is extended so that the data can be written to.
+If it doesn't surpass the set BLOCK_SIZE then the spanned blocks are simply written to the block.
+The function then returns the number of written bytes.

+*fs_read* is used to read a certain amount of data from a file.
+It error checks on a closed disk or if the file descriptor is greater than the max count, or if there is an invalid file descriptor, or if the file descriptor has no filename.
+While there is space in the buffer, the data is read from each block starting at the data blocks start index in addition to the blocks offset passed in.
+If the number of spanned blocks surpassed the set BLOCK_SIZE, then the spanned block is read to the BLOCK_SIZE and the blocks offset is updated.
+If the number of spanned blocks does not surpass the set BLOCK_SIZE, then the spanned block is simply read and stored.
+The number of bytes read is returned.

 ##### test_fs_student.sh

 ##### Makefile

+* Our Makefile generates a static library archive named **'libfs.a'** when *'make'* is called from the test directory.

+It compiles and links all files from the libfs directory into the library and generates executables in the test directory that are from all of the .c files within the test directory.

+Use *'make clean'* to return the test and libfs directory to original state.
+This includes removing all .o, .x, and .a files.

+* Executables produced by Make:
+	1. **test_fs.x** (used to test the FAT file system)

 ### Limitations